Snowflake Data Security: Key Features & How a Metadata Control Plane Strengthens It Further

 Here’s a look at Snowflake’s key security features across different stages:

-- Authentication : Snowflake supports all the major authentication mechanisms, including federated SSO, OAuth, and MFA.
-It also supports all the popular identity providers, such as Okta, Microsoft AD FS, Microsoft Entra ID, OneLogin, and Ping Identity.
+- Authentication: Snowflake supports all the major authentication mechanisms, including federated SSO, OAuth, MFA, and key-pair authentication.
+It allows you to generate and manage programmatic access tokens for authentication.
+Snowflake data security also supports all the popular identity providers, such as Okta, Microsoft AD FS, Microsoft Entra ID, OneLogin, and Ping Identity.

-- Access control: Snowflake offers fine-grained control over all your data assets with role-based access control (RBAC) and discretionary access control (DAC).
+- Access control: Snowflake offers fine-grained control over all of your data assets with role-based access control (RBAC), user-based access control (UBAC), and discretionary access control (DAC).

 - Network rules: To restrict inbound network traffic from unidentified systems and locations, you can create network rules and enforce them via network policies.
 This feature also allows you to restrict access to external network locations when working with UDFs and stored procedures.